mes-uu/transmission-measurements-project/testbed/README.md

 # Waterproof Testbed

-The documentaion of the subcomponents can be found in the subdirectories.
+The documentation of the subcomponents can be found in the subdirectories.

 <p float="left">
 <img src="images/testbed.jpeg" alt="(image not found)" height="280">